 Melissa Hyatt's profile

-My work can take different forms: zoomorphic instruments with intuitive, microtonal tunings, improvisational performances, electroacoustic compositions, and educational workshops and residencies for all ages.
+My work takes on different forms: sculptural instruments with intuitive, microtonal tunings; improvisational performances with acoustic instruments and electronics; electroacoustic musical compositions; and educational workshops and residencies for all ages.
 These different expressive channels allow me to explore in depth themes of memory, kinship, and myth, as well as sound itself; its ability to induce altered states of consciousness and its power to generate collective moments of shared emotions and connection.

-As we learned to build, play, and compose with these powerful instruments, we came to experience them as messengers that carry the timeless wisdom of the sophisticated cultures that created them.
+As we learned to build, compose and perform with historical recreations of these powerful instruments, we came to experience them as messengers that carry the timeless wisdom of the sophisticated cultures that created them.
 Our visionary teachers passed on to us the understanding that, despite temporal and cultural distance, these instruments can help us to remember a deep knowing within ourselves, of our interdependence with our living, sacred world.

-Take, for example, a Whistling Bottle, created by a Vicus artist of modern-day Peru over 1,000 years ago, that brings forth in stunning form and evocative sound the vision of a Guacamayo, a bird held in deep cultural and geographically specific relationship.
-As I gaze at the artifact, play it, and hear its sounds, I feel invitation: can I engage my sensitivity, to look, to listen, to feel more deeply, the living world around me?
-I am reminded to examine my own memory, family history, and connection to land, for the threads of story that reveal my web of kinship with the more-than-human world.
+Take, for example, a Whistling Bottle, created by a Vicus artist of modern-day Peru over 1,000 years ago, that brings forth in stunning form and evocative sound the vision of Guacamayo, a bird held in deep cultural and geographically specific relationship.
+As I observed the the artifact, built my own recreation of it, played it, and heard its sounds, I felt an invitation: can I engage my own sensitivity?
+To look, to listen, to feel more deeply, the living world around me?
+I am reminded to examine my own memory, family history, and connections to land, for the threads that reveal my web of kinship with the more-than-human world.
 And I feel called to examine the state of my relations.

-Since returning to the US after 12 years in Argentina, I’ve begun to explore this invitation by reimagining musical instruments of the Pre-Columbian Americas; diving deep into primordial sound technologies through the lens of personal narrative and regional mythology.
-Great Blue Heron, Timber Rattler, Sweet Gum Tree, Brain Coral; along the pathways worn deep by kinship in my own life, I can reconnect with the touchstone of our common human heritage – where our inner wisdom still sings about the age-old truth of interconnectedness and mutual responsibility.
+Since returning to the US after 12 years in Argentina, I’ve begun to integrate and explore this invitation even further, by reimagining these historical musical instruments; diving deep into primordial sound technologies through the lens of personal narrative and regional mythology.
+Great Blue Heron, Timber Rattler, Sweet Gum Tree, Brain Coral; along the pathways worn deep by kinship in my own life, I reconnect with the touchstone of our common, fundamental human heritage – where our inner wisdom still sings about the age-old truth of interconnectedness and mutual responsibility.

 You have not yet created a curated collection!